matrix-construct/construct/doc/ARCHITECTURE.md

 at its discretion; typically the embedder's call to `ios.run()` is the only place the process will _block_.

-> Applications are limited by one or more of the following bounds:
+> Generally, applications are limited by one or more of the following bounds:
-> - Computing: program is limited by the efficiency of the CPU over time.
-> - Space: program is limited by the space available for its dataset.
-> - I/O: program is limited by external events, disks, and networks.
+> Computing, Memory (Space), Memory (Peripheral I/O)
 >
 > `libircd` is dominated by the **I/O bound**.

-Its design is heavily optimized for this assumption with its single-thread orientation.
-This methodology ensures there is an _uninterrupted_, _uncontended_, _predictable_ execution which is easy for developers to reason about intuitively with sequential-consistency in a cooperative coroutine model.
+Our effort is rooted in the above assumption.
+The single-threaded approach ensures there is an _uninterrupted_, _uncontended_, _predictable_ execution which is easy for developers to reason about intuitively with sequential-consistency in a cooperative coroutine model.
 If there are periods of execution which are computationally intense like parsing, hashing, cryptography, etc: this is absorbed in lieu of thread synchronization and bus contention.

-This system achieves scale through running multiple independent instances which synchronize at the application-logic level with message passing.
+This system achieves scale through running multiple independent instances which synchronize at the application-logic level through passing the application's own messages.

 ✝ However, do not assume a truly threadless execution for the entire address space.
-If there is ever a long-running background computation or a call to a 3rd party library which will do IO and block the event loop, we may use an additional `std::thread` to "offload" such an operation.
+If there is ever a long-running background computation or a call to a 3rd party library which will block the event loop, we may use an additional `std::thread` to "offload" such an operation.
 Thus we do have a threading model, but it is heterogeneous.

-##### Introduces userspace threading✝
+##### Introduces userspace threading

 IRCd presents an interface introducing stackful coroutines, a.k.a. userspace context switching, a.k.a. green threads, a.k.a. fibers.
 The library avoids callbacks